Liam Napier: Kiwis breathe easy, the All Blacks remain a force

 As he has been all year, Savea was again one of the best on the field.
 His carries in the wide channels, and leg drive in contact, gave the All Blacks penetration they so desire and so lacked last week.
 Together this trio, in their second trot, were everywhere.

-The huger, pace and immense work-rate of Bridge and Sevu Reece on the edges, and Nepo Laulala and Patrick Tuipulotu in immediately shoring up the scrum, gives Steve Hansen welcome selection headaches while giving senior All Blacks a timely reminder that no-one is indispensable.
+The huger, pace and immense work-rate of Bridge and Sevu Reece on the edges, and Nepo Laulala and Patrick Tuipulotu in immediately shoring up the scrum, gives Steve Hansen welcome selection headaches while handing senior All Blacks timely reminders that no-one is indispensable.

 Every one of Hansen's bold selection changes came good.

-Sonny Bill Williams secured his World Cup boarding pass with a determined try, though on one occasion Matt Toomua broke to expose the second-five's lack of pace.
+Sonny Bill Williams secured his World Cup boarding pass with his determined try, though on one occasion Matt Toomua broke to expose the second-five's lack of pace.

 The bench also brought impact; TJ Perenara, Matt Todd, Ofa Tu'ungafasi among those to make telling contributions.